CHUht/Deep_Learning_Project/SparseFool4mnist/README.md

 ### trainsferabilityTest.py
 Contains code to test transferability (more in the report)

+### sparsefool_mnist.ipynb
+Jupyter notebook checkpoint that contains instructions (note that it might not work on all platforms)

 ## Instructions
 Use the jupyter checkpoint (.ipynb) for instructions